Bachmann1234/Thrift-Explorer/README.md

 This repo contains some example thrifts and one example thrift service.
 See [Todo Thrift](/example-thrifts/todo.thrift) for a service definition.

-To run it just set your pythonpath appropriately (see [My environment](/environment.fish) for how I setup my environment (I use fish sell).
+To run it just set your pythonpath appropriately (see [My environment](/environment.fish) for how I setup my environment (I use fish shell).
 Then run

 ```
 python tests/todoserver/service.py